Divorce and Refinancing a House in Texas

 Key Insights

-• We provide expert advice on cash-out refinance for divorce, helping you buy out a spouse and remove their name from the title efficiently.
+• We provide expert advice on cash-out refinance for divorce, helping you efficiently buy out a spouse and remove their name from the title.

-• Learn how refinancing the home in your sole name can make post-divorce ownership simpler, using tools like an owelty lien for an effective divorce buyout.
+• Learn how refinancing the home in your sole name can simplify post-divorce ownership, using tools like an owelty lien for an effective divorce buyout.

 • Our services ensure removing a name from a mortgage is straightforward, with a focus on refinancing shared mortgages after a Texas divorce.

-• Find out how to refinance the mortgage in just the owner’s spouse’s name, taking into account the equity they have in the home for the best outcome.
+• Find out how to refinance the mortgage in just the owner’s spouse’s name, considering the equity they have in the home for the best outcome.

 • We explain how Texas property laws affect divorce refinances, including details on the Texas homestead exemption during such processes.